 The Four Options at a Glance

-• REST API - build something custom.
+- REST API - build something custom.
 Days to weeks of developer effort.
-Read operations are free; writes are billed per call.
+See the developer docs for details.

 If you want a one-line answer: the widget is the right starting point for most parks.